Team email collaboration: A complete guide to boost productivity

 • Response standards so expectations are explicit

-The context-switching cost makes it worse.
+The context-switching cost makes it worse, as team members constantly check emails they are not responsible for.
 It takes over 23 minutes on average to regain focus after checking email, and employees lose an estimated 32 days per year just toggling between applications.

 Establish clear ownership and backup protocols for each email category.
-Support emails go to Sarah with a designated backup.
+For example, support emails go to Sarah with a designated backup.
 Partnership requests go to Mike.
 Internal questions get routed to whoever has the most relevant expertise.

 Spend 15 minutes training everyone on the new system.
 Show them the shortcuts, explain the ownership rules, and answer questions while they try it.